 “This study comes at a pivotal time in the development of artificial intelligence-driven products, as innovative technology has the capability to significantly support radiologists’ workflow and inform decision making,” said Whiterabbit.ai CEO Alexander Sardiña, MD.
 “That could have important implications in clinical settings regarding the adoption of emerging AI technology, potentially overcoming detection and diagnostic challenges.”

 The study, conducted at Stanford Medicine, will take place over two weekends in early 2023.
 Participating radiologists will read mammography cases without AI intervention and four to six weeks later will reread the cases with AI intervention.

 For radiologists interested in participating in or learning more about the study, please contact: email@example.com.

-Whiterabbit is an AI technology company with a mission to improve lives through earlier, more accurate cancer detection.
+Whiterabbit.ai is an AI technology company with a mission to improve lives through earlier, more accurate cancer detection.
 A growing number of radiologists and healthcare providers are using Whiterabbit's technology to improve patients' experience with breast cancer screening.
-In addition to ACT, Whiterabbit has developed two other product lines - WRDensity and WRRisk.
+Whiterabbit has developed two product lines – WRDensity and WRRisk.
 WRDensity is an FDA-cleared artificial intelligence-driven software that helps radiologists better assess breast density.
-WRRisk, a clinical decision support software based on well-established breast cancer risk models, assigns a risk rating to a patient and provides vital information to a physician to create a more personalized screening regimen with consistent follow-up and more accurate clinical diagnosis.
+WRRisk, a clinical decision support software for risk assessment based on well-established breast cancer risk models, assigns a risk rating to a patient and provides vital information to a physician to create a more personalized screening regimen with consistent follow-up and more accurate clinical diagnosis.
 Whiterabbit is headquartered in Santa Clara, California.
-For more about Whiterabbit, visit https://whiterabbit.ai/.
+For more about Whiterabbit, visit https://whiterabbit.ai/

 Valerie Enes for Whiterabbit.ai